Collections and overviews:

 Source.
 The IBM 1401 compiles and runs Fortran II by CuriousMarc (2018)

 Source.
-Marc Verdiell is a human electrical engineer best known for being the creator and host of the CuriousMarc YouTube channel.
+Marc Verdiell is a French electrical engineer born in 1963 or 1964[ref] and best known for being the creator and host of the CuriousMarc YouTube channel where he does mind blowing repairs and reverse engineering of vintage computers and other electronic equipment.

 Profile of Marc Verdiell by Gizmodo (2018)